Training Weapons in Aikido

 - Never fiddle, play, flip or perform party tricks with a weapon in the dojo

-Its important to note that your BAA Insurance does not cover use of live bladed weapons in the dojo
+Its important to note that your Insurance does not cover use of live bladed weapons in the dojo